darklaunch/darklaunch.com/blog/2021/05/11/linux-diff-exit-code-when-using-the-less-pager.md

+# Linux diff exit code when using the less pager

 Retrieve the `diff` exit code when using `diff` with the `less` pager.

 The `diff` command returns an exit code of `0` when there is no difference and `1` when there is a difference.